shreve/shreve.io/_wsoft/a-rough-sprint.md

 {% include figure.html video="https://i.imgur.com/0ngO33K.mp4" caption="It looks
 very similar to last sprint, but feels much better." %}

+I also wrote a page on confluence explaining how the various components of the menus are interlinked so that anyone else could pick up where I left off on this work.

 Based on pod meetings, the next sprint should see some better artwork and actual settings be placed into the menus.